This page in Swedish

 Dr Ashok obtained his BSc degree in Chemistry, Botany and Zoology majors in 2002 from Rajasthan University, Jaipur, India.
 Then he pursued his Master’s degree in Microbiology in 2004 from Bangalore University, Bangalore, India.
 He worked for 3 years in the life science industry and then he started his research career as “Research Scholar” in 2007 at Örebro University, Sweden.

 Dr Ashok defended his PhD thesis entitled “Adaptive immune responses in microscopic colitis” conducted in Professor Elizabeth Hultgren Hörnqvist’s group at the School of Medical Sciences, Örebro University, in the year 2013.
-His PhD thesis was first to describe a detailed descriptive mapping of local adaptive immune responses in the intestinal mucosa of microscopic colitis (MC) patients, that were (and are still) incomplete, but necessary to understand the pathophysiology in MC.
+His PhD thesis was the first to describe a detailed descriptive mapping of local adaptive immune responses in the intestinal mucosa of microscopic colitis (MC) patients, which were (and are still) incomplete, but necessary to understand the pathophysiology in MC.

 Research Overview

 His research focuses on profiling immune cell phenotypes and functional responses in human vascular and intestinal inflammation.
-He is investigating how interference of molecules associated with innate and adaptive immunity can resolve inflammation in atherosclerosis.
+He is investigating how the interference of molecules associated with innate and adaptive immunity can resolve inflammation in atherosclerosis.

 Teaching and Administrative assignments